physrisk/website-source/articles/2016/pbs-idea-channel-kaip-medijos-formuoja-musu-mastyma.md

 Mike Rugnetta and the
-team behind the PBS Idea Channel each week tackle an interesting idea or question related to the contemperary life.
-We share their video in which they tackle a question intimately related to the themes covered in Physics of Risk blog - how to control social systems (see [related post](/a-kononovicius-i-kazakevicius-valdomu-agentu-itaka-kirmano-modelio-dinamikai)).
+team behind the PBS Idea Channel each week tackle an interesting idea or question related to the contemporary life.
+We share their video in which they tackle a question intimately related to the themes covered in Physics of Risk blog - how to control social systems (see [related post]({filename}/articles/2013/a-kononovicius-i-kazakevicius-valdomu-agentu-itaka-kirmano-modelio-dinamikai.md)).

 [youtube v="F7SzwMJ3MZQ"]